Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability

 corresponds to the standard symplectic form obtained by the quaternionic Darboux basis (and hence it is a scalar 2-form with respect the induced linear quaternionic structure on $U\times U^*$). \end{proof}

 Below we show that there are two possible ways to generalize this result to the manifold setting.
-One of them is based on the canonical almost symplectic structure $\omega_{\sf{W}}$ which exists on the \textsf{bundle of Weyl structures} over an almost quaternion manifold found in \cite{CM}.
+One of them is based on the canonical almost symplectic structure $\omega_{\sf{W}}$ which exists on the \textsf{bundle of Weyl structures} over an almost quaternionic manifold found in \cite{CM}.
 The other one relies on the \textsf{canonical symplectic structure} $\omega_{\sf{C}}$ which exists on the cotangent bundle of any manifold.
-Next our aim is to discuss conditions for existence of almost quaternionic structures $Q$ which are compatible with $\omega_{\sf{C}}$ and $\omega_{\sf W}$, in the sense that $\omega_{\sf{C}}$, respectively $\omega_{\sf{W}}$, becomes a scalar 2-form with respect to the associated almost quaternionic structure $Q$.
-A further aim is to proceed by comparing these two $\SO^*(2n)\Sp(1)$-structures, a procedure which allows us to derive a theorem in terms of the ${\sf P}$-tensor appearing in parabolic geometries.
+Next our aim is to discuss conditions for existence of almost quaternionic structures $Q$ for which $\omega_{\sf{C}}$ and $\omega_{\sf W}$ become scalar 2-forms with respect to $Q$.
+A further aim is to proceed by comparing these two $\SO^*(2n)\Sp(1)$-structures, a procedure which allows us to derive a theorem in terms of the \textsf{${\sf P}$-tensor}, appearing in parabolic geometries.